 Larry Downes: “A Legislative Solution For Net Neutrality May Be Close” (Forbes)

-In May, at a Senate Committee hearing on broadband infrastructure at which Larry Downes testified, ranking Democrat Bill Nelson (D-Fla.) signaled strong support for a legislative solution to the seemingly intractable “net neutrality” problem, which has distracted Internet users, ISPs and content providers for over a decade.
+In May, at a Senate Committee hearing on broadband infrastructure at which Larry (new window)Downe (new window)s (new window) testified, ranking Democrat Bill Nelson (D-Fla.) signaled strong support for a legislative solution to the seemingly intractable “net neutrality” problem, which has distracted Internet users, ISPs and content providers for over a decade.
 Nelson agreed with a growing number of tech providers and their investors here in Silicon Valley that “certainty and finality” for “enforceable net neutrality rules,” which have become a regulatory football regularly fumbled between the agency and the federal courts, can only be achieved through legislation.
 But not now.
-Nelson went on to say that it was “pretty clear that the climate just isn't right at the moment for a legislative solution that would lead to real, substantive legislation that would garner sufficient bipartisan support.”
-Read more.
+Nelson went on to say that it was “pretty clear that the climate just isn’t right at the moment for a legislative solution that would lead to real, substantive legislation that would garner sufficient bipartisan support.”
+Read more (new window).